 We rely on patent, copyright, trade secret and trademark laws and confidentiality agreements to protect our technology and products.
 At December 31, 2011, we had 19 issued U.S. patents.
 Some of our components, such as our laser module, electronic control system and high-voltage electronics, are not, and in the future may not be, protected by patents.
 Additionally, our patent applications may not issue as patents or, if issued, may not issue in a form that will be advantageous to us.
 Any patents we obtain may be challenged, invalidated or legally circumvented by third parties.
 Consequently, competitors could market products and use manufacturing processes that are substantially similar to, or superior to, ours.
 We may not be able to prevent the unauthorized disclosure or use of our technical knowledge or other trade secrets by consultants, vendors, former employees or current employees, despite the existence generally of confidentiality agreements and other contractual restrictions.
-Monitoring unauthorized uses and disclosures of our intellectual property is difficult, and we do not know whether the steps we have taken to protect our intellectual property will be effective.
-Moreover, the laws of many foreign countries will not protect our intellectual property rights to the same extent as the laws of the United States.
+Monitoring unauthorized uses and disclosures of our intellectual property is difficult, and we do not know whether the steps we have taken to protect our intellectual property rights to the same extent as the laws of the United States.